gla23/dynamic-labels/readme.md

 There is also an option to just display the dot like in the Labels component.
 In that case, you only choose the column for the colour.

+Say if this doesn't make sense see below (link) for a more detailed explanation.
+Then move the 'why' stuff up 👍

 ### How the built-in "Lables" display works

 For the standard "Labels" Display, you provide parameters in the data model settings like so: